-Deprectation on fixed assets has been provided at the rates prescribed in Schedule II of Companies Act, 2013 on following basis:
+Depreciation on fixed assets has been provided at the rates prescribed in Schedule II of Companies Act, 2013 on following basis:

-Tangible fixed assets are deprectated on Straight line method with 1% salvage over the useful lives in accordance with Schedule II of Companies Act.
-2013.
+Tangible fixed assets are depreciated on Straight line method with 1% salvage over the useful lives in accordance with Schedule II of Companies Act, 2013.

-Estimated useful lives of assets are as follows;
+Estimated useful lives of assets are as follows:

-Asset Type Estimated useful life (in years)
+Asset Type "Estimated useful life (in years)

 Free Hold Land

 Buildings

-Other buildings- Office premises 60 years
+Other buildings- Office premises 60

-Plant and Machinery includes lab equipment, energy saving equipments 15 years
+Plant and Machinery includes lab equipment, energy saving equipments 15

-Furniture and Fixtures 10 years
+Furniture and Fixtures 10

-Vehicles

-Vehicles- Scooters and other mopeds 10 years
+Vehicles- Scooters and other mopeds 10

-Vehicles - Motor vehicle other than 5cooters & other mopeds.
-08 years
+Vehicles - Motor vehicle other than Scooters & other mopeds.
+08

-Office Equipments including Air Consitioners 05 years
+Office Equipments including Air Conditioners 05

-Computers

-Computers 03 years
+Computers 03

-Servers and networks 06 years
+Servers and networks 06

-Electrical Installation 10 years
+Electrical Installation 10

-Intangible Assets (Computer Software) 03 years
+Intangible Assets (Computer Software) 03

+Solar Training Lab Equipment 03

-Freehold land is not depreciated.
-Leasehold land and Leasehold improvements are amortized over the period of the lease.
-Impairment
+Freehold land is not depreciated.Leasehold land and Leasehold improvements are amortized over the period of the lease.